Standard Widget Toolkit: Development

-Starting in 2006, there was a SWT-3.2 port to the programming language D called DWT.
+Starting in 2006, there was an SWT-3.2 port to the programming language D called DWT.
 Since then, the project supports Windows 32-bit, and Linux GTK 32-bit for SWT-3.4.
 The DWT project also has an addon package that contains a port of JFace and Eclipse Forms.

 With JavaFX becoming part of the Java SE platform there has been interest in developing a backend for SWT that relies on JavaFX in a similar way to SWTSwing relies on Swing.
-A prominent project trying to achieve that was SWT on JavaFX that became part of e(fx)clipse in 2014.
+A prominent project trying to achieve that was SWT on JavaFX which became part of e(fx)clipse in 2014.

 Uses

 Applications (alphabetically sorted) using SWT include: